quangntran/torch-rnn/README.md

 # torch-rnn
-torch-rnn provides high-performance, reusable RNN and LSTM modules for torch7, and uses these modules for character-level language modeling similar to [char-rnn](https://github.com/karpathy/char-rnn).
+Forked from [char-rnn](https://github.com/karpathy/char-rnn) to replicate the training on Shakespeare text.
+The text generated is in file output.txt. torch-rnn provides high-performance, reusable RNN and LSTM modules for torch7, and uses these modules for character-level language modeling similar to [char-rnn](https://github.com/karpathy/char-rnn).